 The goal of the MAP Dual Eligible Beneficiaries Workgroup in focusing on concerted efforts of various stakeholders-such as clinical providers, institutions of care, and social services-is to address health from a whole person point of view, such that individuals are empowered to attain their best health state while living in their own communities.
-Accordingly, the Workgroup accepted a broad definition of health and psychosocial interventions: "interpersonal or informational activities, techniques, or strategies that target biological, behavioral, cognitive, emotional, interpersonal, social, or environmental factors with the aim of improving health functioning and well-being."35 The goal is to recognize and promote the value of the community and individual independence and dignity within the context of population health.
+Accordingly, the Workgroup accepted a broad definition of health and psychosocial interventions: "interpersonal or informational activities, techniques, or strategies that target biological, behavioral, cognitive, emotional, interpersonal, social, or environmental factors with the aim of improving health functioning and well-being."
+The goal is to recognize and promote the value of the community and individual independence and dignity within the context of population health.
 Attainment of this goal requires measures that capture the importance of connections across clinical and social settings, data that are portable and accessible by all types of care providers, and a healthcare system that aligns clinical, social, and human services seamlessly within the framework of population health.
-Commenters emphasized the growing importance of strengthening the connections between health and community supports.
-One commenter specifically identified the need for improved communication and coordination between providers to decrease the likelihood of duplicative care.